 Anger erupted after New York City police arrested 13 people during a raid at the Stonewall Inn, a bar and safe space for the LGBTQ+ community.
 Advocates protested for days, even though police took action—even turning fire hoses onto the crowd.
 Many say the event catalyzed the modern LGBTQ+ civil rights movement.

-1970: Gay Liberation Front (GLF) forms
+1969: Gay Liberation Front forms

-The events of Stonewall led to the creation of the GLF, a group that organized the “Christopher Street Liberation Day” in New York—now considered the first pride parade.
-It started with only a few hundred people, but the time the group reached Central Park, thousands were marching for LGBTQ+ equality.
+The events of Stonewall led to the creation of the GLF, a group that organized the Christopher Street Liberation Day in New York in 1970—now considered the first Pride parade.
+It started with only a few hundred people, but by the time the group reached Central Park, thousands were marching for LGBTQ+ equality.

 1972: Sweden allows people to legally change gender

-1972: U.K. has first pride parade
+1972: UK has first Pride parade

-The United Kingdom held the country's first LGBTQ+ pride parade on July 1, 1972.
+The United Kingdom held the country's first LGBTQ+ Pride parade on July 1, 1972.
 Britain's GLF organized the event, and about 700 people showed up to march.
-Their slogan was simple: "Gay is Good.”
+Their slogan was simple: "Gay is good."

 1973: Lambda Legal forms